Lyceris-chan/Solutions/cachy.md

 ### Disable Wake-on-LAN (optional)

 Wake-on-LAN (WoL) allows a computer to be powered on remotely over the network.
-Disabling it can prevent spurious wakeups and reduce power consumption when the system is off.
+If you disable it, you can prevent spurious wakeups and reduce power consumption when the system is off.

 To disable Wake-on-LAN for your network interface: